SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 EXTERNAL ROLES

 External HR roles can be either generalist or specialist.
-Often practitioners who have been in the profession for some time and have experience in a particular area or industry will choose to go out on their own as a consultant providing outsourced HR services to an organisation.
+Often practitioners who have been in the profession for some time and have experience in a particular area or industry will choose to go out on their own as a consultant providing outsourced HR services to an organization.

 HRMI MODEL OF EXCELLENCE